xinyee20/tp/docs/UserGuide.md

 **Format:**

-`setscore name/NAME id/STUDENT_ID subtract/SCORE`
+`subscore name/NAME matric/STUDENT_NUMBER sub/SCORE`

 **Example:**

-In tutorial lesson `1-2` of tutorial group `G04`, you felt that your student named `Aaron Tan` with student ID `e0123456` did not provide insightful responses to some questions.
+In tutorial lesson `1-2` of tutorial group `G04`, you felt that your student named `Aaron Tan` with student number `A0123456B` did not provide insightful responses to some questions.
 You decided to subtract `1` mark from his participation score for this tutorial lesson.

 Subtracting participation score of a student in a tutorial lesson:

 1. Navigate to view tutorial lesson `1-2` of tutorial group `G04` via ![`viewlsn`](#452-view-an-existing-tutorial-lesson-viewlsn) command.
-2. Type `subscore name/Aaron Tan id/e0123456 score/1` into the _Command Box_.
+2. Type `subscore name/Aaron Tan matric/A0123456B score/1` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome: